 - Who is it for?

-- Is it feasible with your skills and timeline?
+- Is it feasible with my skills and timeline?

 - A vision statement defining the site's purpose